Understanding ketones and their role in epilepsy

-Studies have shown that a key component to managing intractable or refractory epilepsy is achieving a state of ketosis.
-This occurs naturally when the human body begins to fast, and the brain gets its energy from fat.
+Studies have shown that a key component in managing intractable or refractory epilepsy is achieving a state of ketosis.
+This occurs naturally when the human body begins to fast and the brain gets its energy from fat.
 These fats produce ketones.
 In a normal diet, the main source of energy is carbohydrates.

 However, it isn’t as simple as it sounds.
 A ketogenic ratio is precisely calculated and must be strictly followed.
+Managing the diet requires a careful calorie and nutrient balance to avoid nutrient deficiencies.
 A dietitian or doctor will calculate the exact amount of fat to carbohydrate and protein needed to reach a state of ketosis.

 At least 50% of children with epilepsy that follow a supervised medical ketogenic diet show a 50% or greater reduction of symptoms.
 (Epilepsy Ontario)